cylc/cylc-admin/dec-workshop-agenda.md

   Cylc tutorial in the newly-rewritten [Rose User Guide](https://metomi.github.io/rose/doc/html/index.html)

+## What to bring
+- Your development laptop, with a Cylc repository clone on board and tested
+- Working demos or other material to present, if you have any

 ## Goals
 By the end of the week we need to understand:
 - How we will work together to develop the new system